jarviscanada/jarvis_data_eng_BilalBouchemella/linux_sql/README.md

 - `timestamp`: UTC timestamp indicating when this hardware information was collected

 #### `host_usage`
-Stores real-time resource usage metrics collected at regular intervals (typically every minute).
+Stores real-time resource usage metrics collected at regular intervals (every minute).
 Each row represents one snapshot of system usage.
 - `timestamp`: UTC time when the usage metrics were recorded for the host
 - `host_id`: Foreign key referencing the corresponding host in the host_info table
 - `memory_free`: Amount of free memory, in MB, at the moment of data collection